ska-telescope/ska-oso-pht-ui/docs/src/SciencePage.rst

 .. figure:: /images/sciencePage.png
    :width: 90%
-   :alt: screen in light mode
+   :alt: Image of the Science Justification page.

-   Science Justification page in light mode.
+   Science Justification page.

 .. note::

    - Technical Page is identical to the Science Justification page and has identical functionality.

-.. _addobs:

 Layout and Navigation
 =====================